mengwangk/myInvestor/README.md

 To be released.
 [Placeholder app in Play Store](https://play.google.com/store/apps/details?id=com.mylotto&hl=en).

 ## Note
-An app to learn and use cloud computing and big data analytics to solve common investment issues I faced.
+An app to learn and use cloud computing and big data analytics to solve common investment challenges that I faced.